 How a person reacts towards a painful loss also depends on how strong they are on the inside.
 Reactions towards painful losses ranges between a person reaching out for support from loved ones to something as extreme as committing suicide, depending on how resilient they are.

-This also learned about the importance of taking responsibility for our needs even if we are in an intimate relationship.
+I also realized the importance of taking responsibility for our needs even if we are in an intimate relationship.
 When we are self-sufficient and focused on cultivating on individuality, it’s easier to love from a place of abundance and high self-worth.

 No book or workshop in the world could have taught me these lessons as effectively as my loss did.
 I admit that it did take some time for me to develop this mature perspective and it only came to me after long periods of introspection and internal work.